ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 They will complete the issue and check off the acceptance criteria.
 When the issue is complete, and all tests pass, they will move it to “Pre approval” on the kanban board, and create a pull request.

-Another developer will review the pull request, and either suggest changes, in which case the original developer fixes the problems, and request a re-review.
+Another developer will review the pull request, and either suggest changes, in which case the original developer fixes the problems, and requests a re-review.

 When it is approved in review and all tests pass, the branch is merged into main and the issue is moved to “Done” on the kanban board.